Saturday, July 30, 2016

 Image: Teece Aronin

+Let's test plooze out by using it in a sentence, shall we?
 "Did you hear about Frank?
 He ploozed last year after a fall."

-Doesn't that sound better?
-Like Frank slipped and took an unexpected trip down a slide at a water park.
+Doesn't that sound better, like Frank slipped and took an unexpected trip down a slide at a waterpark?

-"It is so wonderful."
+"It is so wonderful!" she said.

 Saturday, July 16, 2016